 After visiting Graceland, these two fought sleep and headed for a cruise down Beale St. Finally retiring to the hotel.

 Back at the hotel, mom and dad ate and went to bed.
-Tomorrow they were to drive to Alabama and meet Bacon’s mom and dad…June and Jim Thompson.
+Tomorrow they were to drive to Alabama and meet some friends.
 Mom helps dad drive by giving very helpful advice…like, there’s a car coming and the light is turning red.
 Dad does not appreciate it and mom just doesn’t know why.

 Saturday rolled around and mom and dad headed out for Alabama about 9am.
 Alright, let’s get going to Huntsville.
 The scenery was spectacular.
 The land was as flat as pee on a plate but the Southern Pines were fantastic.
 Thinner than the BC pines.